mixer/developer-docs/pages/01.guides/05.embeds/01.introduction/doc.md

 ## Video Options

 For the video player you can provide extra query parameters on the URL to control various settings of the embed:
-- `disableCostream` - Set this to true to prevent the Embed from display CoStreams.
+- `disableCostream` - Set this to true to prevent the Embed from displaying CoStreams.
 - `disableLowLatency` - Set this to true to disable FTL Playback.
-This will make the video HLS instead.
+This will make the video playback in HLS instead.
 - `muted` - Set this to true to mute the video player on load.
 - `vod` - Provide a VOD Id here to Embed a VOD.
-- `t` - Provide a time here to skip to this time within the vod
+- `t` - Provide a time here to skip to this time within the vod.
-- `disableLinks` - Set this to true to prevent links within the Embed
+- `disableLinks` - Set this to true to prevent links within the Embed.
 - `hideChannel` - Set this to true to hide the channel/"Watch on Mixer" link for this embed.

 # Chat Options

-For the Chat Embed you can provide extra query parameters on the URL to control various settings:
+For the Chat Embed you can provide extra query parameters on the URL to control various settings of the embed:
 - `composer` - Set this to false to hide the composition/text entry part of chat.
 This also hides the viewer count.

 # Embed Styling & Sizing
 As our embeds are just iframes you can style them using CSS.
-Give them a HTML class or ID and then write rules for them.
+Give them an HTML class or ID and then write rules for them.
 If you set the IFrame's size the embed will automatically adjust to reflect the new size.
 A good set of standard styling is:

 ```css
 iframe {